Today is Equal Pay Day.

 - women’s greater time out of the workforce impacting career progression and opportunities.

-Pay Equity is a priority for DCC* and a key feature of our pre-screening criteria.
-We have seen amazing results from DCC Endorsed Employers in their efforts to promote gender equality at work.
-A number of DCC Endorsed Employers have been working towards becoming a Workplace Gender Equality Agency (WGEA) Pay Equity Ambassador and we congratulate the newest CEOs on the list from Laing O’Rourke, Robert Bird Group and QinetiQ.
+Pay Equity is a priority for WORK180 and a key feature of our pre-screening criteria.
+We have seen amazing results from endorsed employers in their efforts to promote gender equality at work.
+A number of WORK180 Endorsed Employers have been working towards becoming a Workplace Gender Equality Agency (WGEA) Pay Equity Ambassador and we congratulate the newest CEOs on the list.
 To become a Pay Equity Ambassador, their organization must have:

 - Undertaken a pay gap analysis of its workforce in the last two years,